heregrima/imageDetectionApi/README.md

 Thank you for your interest in the H-E-B Digital Backend team.
 The first part of your Engineering interview includes producing some sample code for you to review with an interviewer during the Technical Problem Review interview.

 Before starting your project, a hiring manager or engineer will go over the details of the technical problem, ensure you have proper access to the repository, and answer Q&A giving you the opportunity to get clarification on the problem and ask any questions you may have.
 After this, you have 5 days to complete the assessment.
-We will schedule a 1-hour session to review your submission with an interviewer.
+We will schedule a 1-1.5 hour session to review your submission with an interviewer.

 Please let us know if you have any questions in the meantime.
 We look forward to seeing your work!